Khushi-Verma/Students-Marks-Predictor/README.md

 # StudentMarksPredictor
-Student Marks Predictor is machine learning model which is based on business problem.
-Here students can predict their marks acoording to their study hour to achive good marks .
+Student Marks Predictor is machine learning model which is based on business problem. here students can predict their marks according to their study hour to achive good marks , We use linear regression algorithum to solve this business problem.